swt30/thesis/chapters/01-introduction/01-introduction.md

 Planets with a gas envelope can also be modelled, although additional equations come into play in the atmosphere.^[@Vazan2013; @Fortney2010; @Baraffe2008]
 This method aims to build a self-consistent model based on some known constraints: for example, given a mass and radius, the mass fractions of a two-layer model may be specified exactly if the compositions of each layer and their equations of state are assumed.^[@Nettelmann2011]
 Other authors have used this approach to scan the parameter space of possible compositions, often using a *ternary diagram* to show the ranges of materials permitted for a given planet,^[@Valencia2007a] or producing grids of models.^[@Zeng2013]
-We will discuss this approach more in \S\ref{building-planetary-interiors}.
+We will discuss this approach more in @sec:temperature-dependent-models-of-watery-planets.

 \begin{marginfigure}
   \includegraphics{sample-ternary-diagram}